jhdrn/myra/README.md

   Myra does not depend on any external libraries.
 * **Small code base/size:**
   Hello World example is ~9kb minified/~4kb minified and gzipped

-## State of the project
-The core API (i.e. `myra/core`) is close to be finalized.
-The other modules are subjects to a lot of changes.

 ## Requirements
 Myra requires Typescript 2.0 to function properly.
 It is also highly advised